-As a student, you might sometimes come across issues with regard to your study programme.
-For example, you believe the manner in which a course is taught is insufficient, there are not enough computer facilities available, etc. At the Faculty of Science, there are various ways to voice your opinion, for example by means of the Curriculum Committee or the Faculty Student Council.
+As a student, you might come across issues in regard to your study programme.
+For example, you believe the manner in which a course is taught is insufficient, there are not enough computer facilities available, etc. At the Faculty of Science, there are various ways to voice your opinion, for example by means of the Curriculum Committee, the Student Assessor or the Faculty Student Council.
 You can read more about these organisations below.
 Annual elections are held for both of them, and, if you would like to participate in one of these, you can run to be elected yourself.

-The curriculum committee examines and supervises the quality of the programme’s education, as well as identifies possible problems.
+The Programme Committee examines and supervises the quality of the programme’s education, and identifies possible problems.
 They will then advise the programme coordinator, director of education, and the Examination Board about all the programme’s educational matters.
 The committee consists of four members from the academic staff and four students.
 The student members are elected during the annual student elections.
 During the formation of the committee, efforts are made to evenly divide the student members over the different years of the study programme.

 Faculty Student Council (FSR)

 The Faculty Student Council is qualified to express their standpoint as well as make suggestions with regard to the faculty’s education.
 The Faculty of Science’s FSR consists of six students.
 For more information, please check: www.ru.nl/fnwi/fsr.

 The OLC annually reviews the course surveys in order to gather the students’ opinions on their education.
 It is important that students fill out these surveys truthfully.
 The surveys often function as the basis of improvements in the study programme, therefore the opinions and personal experiences of the students are essential.
 So, carefully filling out the surveys are also very much in the interest of the students themselves!
 The course surveys can be found under the course on Blackboard.
 On the day of the final exam, the course surveys will open to students for a total time of two weeks.